 Duh, right?
 But pups may be more relaxing than your SO.
 A study published in Psychosomatic Medicine showed that when people had to do a stressful task, they experienced the lowest stress response and the quickest recover when they did it with their pet, as compared to alone, with their spouse, or a friend.
 Why?
 Research believes it's because pups are a nonjudgmental companion (compared to some other humans we know).

 6. They help fight pain

 Not just any old paper cut, either.
 According to a study published in Pain Med, 34 percent of patients suffering from fibromyalgia reported pain relief along with less fatigue and a better mood after spending just 10 to 15 minutes with a therapy dogs, compared with those who sat in a waiting room.
 In a different study the following year by Loyola researchers, 28 percent of patients who had total joint replacement surgery needed fewer pain medications because they had daily visits from a therapy dog compared with those who didn't receive any puppy love.

 7. They make you more social

 Being a "dog person" can make you more of a people person too.
-Researchers at the University of Chicago found that having a pup made people feel less isolated and lonely, while other pets didn't have the same effect.
+Researchers at the University of Chicago found that having a pup made people feel happier, less isolated and lonely, while other pets didn't have the same effect.
 Perhaps it's all those hours we log at the dog parks.
 Or maybe because we feel compelled to at the least say hi to the human whose pup's butt ours is sniffing.